franiglesias/php-golden/README.md

 ### Customize the folder to store the snapshot

-You can customize the snapshot name, by passing the option `folder()`:
+You can customize the snapshot folder, by passing the option `folder()`:

 ```php
 class ParrotTest extends TestCase